JohnCoene/packer/docs/references/bundle.md

+# `bundle`

-# `bundle`: bundle & Watch
+bundle & Watch

 ## Description

 Bundle and watch the JavaScript.

 ## Usage